Logo Voyage

 Lions are generally associated with Africa, where they can be found in the largest numbers, though there is also a small critically endangered population that is native to India.

 Lions can be extremely dangerous.
-Lionesses are more active hunters than male lions.
+Lionesses are more active hunters than male lions, which are responsible for keeping the group safe.

-If you end up getting badly injured fending off a lion, get medical attention immediately and consider getting psychological help; it can be a highly frightening experience for many.
+If you end up getting badly injured fending off a lion, get medical attention immediately and consider getting psychological help.

 Dogs